tomarra/tomarra.github.io/_posts/2014-09-22-The-Martian-Book-Review.md

 ---
 layout: post
 title: "The Martian - Book Review"
 date: 2014-09-22
-banner_image: The_Martian.png
+image: The_Martian.png
-tags: books kindle martian themartian
+tags: books
 ---

 While I have been getting more and more into reading on my Kindle I never read fiction.
 Really, never.
 Most people think I’m crazy but oh well.

 So that being said, how did I end up reading The Martian?
 I listen to a lot of podcasts and Audible.com seems to advertise on just about every one.
 About a month ago all I heard all the hosts talking about was how good The Martian was.
 I was looking for the next book to read so I figured I would give it a shot.